-If you find that you spend your entire life dieting but never moving down a trouser size, then there has to be an explanation, one which doesn’t involve you insisting to everyone that your metabolism is just “freakishly slow”.
-When it comes to female dieting logic, I’ve heard it all (and also said it all) because no one, and I mean no one, can rationalise a calorie away like a woman on a diet can.
+If you find that you spend your entire life dieting but never moving down a trouser size, then there has to be an explanation, one which doesn’t involve you insisting to everyone that your metabolism is just freakishly slow?.
+When it comes to female dieting logic, I’ve heard it all (and also said it all) because no one, and I mean no one can rationalize a calorie away like a woman on a diet can.

-But perhaps, some of your rationalising is to blame for your never decreasing waistline.
-If the following sounds familiar, then there’s a chance you might need to re-evaluate your diet plan:
+But perhaps, some of your rationalizing is to blame for your never decreasing waistline.
+If the following sounds familiar, then there?s a chance you might need to re-evaluate your diet plan:

 Just so you know, healthy and calorie-free are not the same thing.
 Not to mention that many extremely healthy foods are high in natural sugar.

 So it turns out when they say everything in moderation? they’re not just talking about doughnuts.
 Let’s not forget that it’s not just our waistlines we should be concerned about.
 Sugary foods drastically affect our dental hygiene.
 This being the case, it’s imperative that we attend regular checkups with our local dentist, like this Dentist Mount Vernon.

 2. I can’t go to the gym until I’m skinny enough to show my face at the gym?